Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones prohibited in all Mesa parks and facilities except Basin 114.
-Operation at Basin 114 is drop-on use, first-come first-served.
-Operators must follow FAA/AMA safety rules and pilot from basin bottom.
+Drones prohibited in all parks except Basin 114 (drop-on use, first-come first-served).
+Operators must follow FAA/AMA safety rules and pilot from bottom of retention basin.

 View source